mudash/news-demo/README.md

 ![demo](https://ik.imagekit.io/freshman/news-demo_MrYio9GKlzSi.png)

 To use this web application you simply have to enter your search term and hit enter.
-Results of new itesm related to your search term are displayed in pages.
+Results of new items related to your search term are displayed in pages.
 By default 50 line items are displayed on a single page.
 Number of pages are calculated based on total results returned and number of news items allowed on a single page.

-We are demonstrating a new feature here for Chrome users to have only 10 results per page.
-For all other users, default behavior of 50 pages stays intact.
-This implementation uses Feature Flags with Launch Darkly to make a decision how many items to be displayed on a single page.
+I am demonstrating a new feature here for Chrome users to have only 10 results per page.
+For all other users, default behavior of 50 items per page stays intact.
+This implementation uses Feature Flags with Launch Darkly to make a decision for how many items to be displayed on a single page.
 It also uses User Segmentation functionality of Launch Darkly to segment the users into Chrome and Non-Chrome users for implementation of targeting (Bonus point!)